 They reported a small amount of sleepiness, and even at the end of the two weeks, despite an objective fall in cognitive and physical function, they still believed that they were functioning normally.

-4. Microsleep is dangerous
+3. Microsleep is dangerous

-You are probably familiar with the concept if you have ever tried to stay awake in a boring lecture or while riding a bus and your head jerking as you fall asleep.
+You are probably familiar with the concept if you have tried to stay awake in a boring lecture or while riding a bus, and your head jerks as you fall asleep.